-To appeal a Stage One outcome, the complainant must submit their appeal within 10 working days to BHSQ, following receipt of the Stage One outcome.
+To challenge a Stage One outcome, the complainant must submit their reasons for their continued dissatisfaction within 10 working days to BHSQ, following receipt of the Stage One outcome.

 Escalation to Stage Two may also be instigated by BHSQ where they are unable to resolve the complaint.